theafricanengineer/theafricanengineer.github.io/_posts/2017-05-06-the-rise-of-modern-programming-languages.md

 	}

-A function in Scala is declared using the **def** keyword (similar to Python and Ruby).
-This is followed by the name of the function, in this case **factorial**, followed by a list of parameters in a pair of parentheses.
+A function in Scala is declared using the `def` keyword (similar to Python and Ruby).
+This is followed by the name of the function, in this case **factorial**, then a list of parameters in a pair of parentheses.
 Note that the parameter, in this case ***x***, is followed by a colon (**:**) and then its data type (`Int`, for an integer).
 If there are more than one parameter in the list, then they should be separated by a comma.
 After the closing parenthesis of the function parameter list, we have another colon and an `Int` after it.
 This is the trailing function return type (more properly called the ***result type*** in Scala).
 Following the function's result type is an equals sign (**=**) and a pair of curly braces that contain the body of the function.
 The equals sign might appear a little strange to those who are still new to Scala but it makes a lot of sense from a mathematical point of view.
 The contents within the curly braces may be considered as a mathematical expression that returns (or yields) a result depending on a particular set of input values.
 The result would then be assigned to whatever is to the left of the equals sign.
 In other words, when the ***factorial*** function is called, it will '***return***' whatever the result of the **expression** within the curly braces is.

 Variables in Scala are declared using either the `val` or `var` (similar to JavaScript) keywords.
 Variables declared using the ***val*** keyword are **immutable** and therefore are not reassignable (this is the preferred option in Scala).
 On the other hand variables declared using the ***var*** keyword can be reassigned.
-If a variable is given an initial value, then its type doesn't have to be declared explicitly, the interpreter can easily 'infer' its type from the initial value:
+If a variable is given an initial value, then its type doesn't have to be declared explicitly, the interpreter can easily 'infer' its type from the initial value.
+For example:

 	val x = 20

 In this case the type of '***x***' will be inferred to be an integer (`Int`).
-If a variable has no initial value then its type must be declared explicitly:
+If a variable has no initial value then its type must be declared explicitly, like so:

 	var x: Int

 An important point to note is that Scala **requires** you to initialize a variable, whether you intent for it to be immutable or not.
-So for case using *var* above, both the declaration and initialization of the variable can be done simultaneously, like so:
+So for the case using *var* above, both the declaration and initialization of the variable can be done simultaneously, like so:

 	var x: Int = 20